Maples Motorsports

 Maples Motorsports is an American professional auto racing team that currently competes in the ARCA Menards Series.
-The team currently fields the No. 67 Chevrolet SS/Ford Mustang full-time for multiple drivers and the No. 99 Chevrolet SS full-time for Michael Maples.
+The team currently fields the No. 1 car and the No. 19 car for multiple drivers part-time, the No. 34 car part-time, the No. 91 car full-time primarily for Ryan Vargas, and the No. 99 Chevrolet SS full-time for Michael Maples.

 History

 On January 2, 2025, it was announced that the team would join the ARCA Menards Series for 2025 after Maples drove in the series for Fast Track Racing in 2024.
 It was also announced that Jeremy Petty will serve as the competition director.